Join us for an adventure in flavor!

 My easy Grilled Flank Steak is marinated for maximum flavor, then grilled to juicy perfection.
 It goes with a variety of sides, and is the perfect way to kick off grilling season.

-Grilled flank steak on a flatter with grilled veggies.
+Grilled flank steak on a platter with grilled veggies.

 I love firing up the grill when the weather is nice out.
 I cooked some great Jerk Chicken the other night, and Peruvian Chicken is practically on the menu every week in spring time.